core-wg/resource-directory/draft-ietf-core-resource-directory.md

     links in the result set.
 Link numbering starts with zero.

   Content-Format:
-  : application/link-format (optional)

-  Content-Format:
-  : application/link-format+json (optional)

-  Content-Format:
-  : application/link-format+cbor (optional)
+  : absent, application/link-format or any other indicated media type representing web links

 The following responses codes are defined for this interface:

 Success:
-: 2.05 "Content" or 200 "OK" with an `application/link-format`, `application/link-format+cbor`, or `application/link-format+json` payload containing matching entries for the lookup.
+: 2.05 "Content" or 200 "OK" with an `application/link-format` or other web link payload containing matching entries for the lookup.

-  The payload can contain zero links (which is an empty payload, `80` (hex) or `[]` in the respective content format), indicating that no entities matched the request.
+  The payload can contain zero links (which is an empty payload in {{RFC6690}} link format, but could also be `[]` in JSON based formats), indicating that no entities matched the request.

 Failure: